 The fact that the other media do not protest loudly against this also shows their true nature and mission.
 It is no longer a matter of preserving democratic framework conditions, but of deliberately and intentionally preventing the population from forming its own opinion!

-We have put together a number of ways in which you can circumvent the barriers that have been put in place.
+We have put together several ways in which you can circumvent the barriers that have been put in place.
 This is not illegal, although only a small number of people will do this in reality.
 But we do encourage everyone who decides to form their own opinion and even offer free services financed by us so that everyone can continue to obtain the right to this free formation of opinion.

 Interviews with VPN providers

 We are sure that personal interviews reveal the intentions of VPN providers.
 Since the choice of a VPN service is a question of trust, it is important to know the people involved better.
 With VPNTESTER OnTour we do exactly that and let our readers and viewers participate in our visits to the VPNs.
+You can find interviews with the VPN companies only on our VPN comparison site.

 Questions from our readers, in person to the CEO of Surfshark!